qrvey/partner-portal/docs/ui-docs/dataviews/buckets.md

 If you select a numeric column to bucket then you can allow Qrvey to manage the buckets by selecting the **Basic** option.
 Within the **Basic** option you can have either a variable or fixed number of buckets by using the **Dynamic** or **Fixed** options respectively.
 When you choose **Dynamic** the current set of buckets will be shown on the right, however as your data changes the buckets will be adjusted by Qrvey.
 If you choose **Fixed** buckets you can then specify the number of buckets, the minimum range value, and the maximum range value.
 If you select **Custom** buckets then the current set of Qrvey generated buckets will be shown and you can then label, adjust, remove or add buckets as you desire.

 If you select a text column to bucket then you can enter a comma delimited list of bucket names and click the **Add Bucket** button to create the buckets.
 Each bucket name has an associated radio button - use this to select a bucket and then use the checkbox, next to each distinct text value in the values list on the right panel, to add or remove values from the bucket.
 There is a search field at the top of the values list to help you find values easily.
-You can create an _Other_ bucket using the **Unasigned Values As "Other"** option.
+You can create an _Other_ bucket using the **Unassigned Values As "Other"** option.
 Use the **╳** button for a bucket value to remove it, or use the **╳** button for a bucket name to delete that bucket.

 If you select a date column to bucket then you begin creating your buckets by clicking **+&nbsp;Add&nbsp;Custom&nbsp;Bucket**.